SherG/cool-iron/blog/chatgpt-google-code-red.md

 ## Engaging and Conversational

 ChatGPT is engaging and fast.
-The sleek interface emulates one-on-one conversation.
+The sleek interface evokes proximity and emulates one-on-one conversation.
 Before you know it, you'll be adding niceties to your interactions, like "Merry Christmas ChatGPT."

-"Assistant," as ChatGPT prefers to be called, seems confident and produces well-formed sentences and paragraphs, even when its answers are partially wrong.
+"Assistant," as ChatGPT prefers to be called, seems confident and produces fluent sentences and paragraphs, even when its answers are wholly or partially wrong.
 It can correct itself and refine its answers in dialogue.

 After querying ChatGPT, you don't need to click through results to find a suitable answer.
 The bot just delivers its answer, saving you time.
 It's easy to see the appeal.

 But ChatGPT doesn't _index_ content or crawl the web.
 It's not a search engine.
-It has a different mission than Google, and for that reason the idea of it demolishing Google's ad revenue seems fanciful.
+It has a different mission than Google, and for that reason the idea of it demolishing Google's ad revenue seems far-fetched.

 ## A new Google Search interface?